Zhuravl/Watering_station/README.md

    "W18:00 -> -03:28" - Normal mode.
 Next watering will be at 18:00 in 3 hours and 28 minutes;

    "W18:00 'LL SKIP!" - Normal mode.
-Watering at 18:00 will be skip;
+Watering at 18:00 will skip;

    "WATERING: -00:11" - Normal mode.
 It is watering right now.
-And will continue for 11 more minutes;
+And will continue for 11 minutes;

    "*FORSE WATERING*" - Normal mode.
 It is forse watering active;